-General DIMM Notes
+Notes

-- For the system CPU bus to operate at 100MHz, use only PC100-compliant DIMMs compatible with Intel's PC100 SDRAM specifications.
-This motherboard operates at 100MHz, thus most systems will not even boot if non-compliant modules are used because of the strict timing issues involved under this speed.
-If your DIMMs are not PC100-compliant, set the CPU bus frequency to 66MHz. - Two possible memory chips are supported: SDRAM with and without ECC. - SDRAM chips are generally thinner with higher pin density than EDO (Extended Data Output) chips. - BIOS shows SDRAM memory on bootup screen. - 8 chips/side modules do not support ECC, only 9 chips/side modules support ECC. - Single-sided DIMMs come in 16, 32, 64,128MB; double-sided come in 32, 64, 128, 256MB.
+- DIMMs that have more than 18 chips are not supported on this motherboard. - To make using bus speeds ≥95MHz possible, use only PC100-compliant DIMMs.
+Most systems will not even boot if non-compliant modules are used because of the strict timing issues involved with speeds \geq 95MHz. - Two possible memory chips are supported: SDRAM with and without ECC.
+ECC is not supported when using bus speeds \geq 83MHz. - SDRAM chips are generally thinner and have higher pin density than EDO chips. - BIOS shows SDRAM memory on bootup screen. - 8 chips/side modules do not support ECC, only 9 chips/side modules support ECC. - Single-sided DIMMs are available in 16, 32, 64, 128MB; double-sided in 32, 64, 128, 256MB.

-DIMM Memory Installation
+DIMM Memory Installation Procedures:

 Insert the module(s) as shown.
 Because the number of pins are different on either side of the breaks, the module will only fit in the orientation as shown.
-DIMM modules are longer and have different pin contact on each side and therefore have a higher pin density.
-SIMM modules have the same pin contact on both sides.
+DRAM SIMM modules have the same pin contacts on both sides.
+SDRAM DIMMs have different pin contacts on each side and therefore have a higher pin density.